Hillesøy Municipality

+Prior to its dissolution in 1964, the 461.2 km2 municipality was the 214th largest by area out of the 689 municipalities in Norway.
+Hillesøy Municipality was the 365th most populous municipality in Norway with a population of about 2,507.
+The municipality's population density was 5.4 PD/km2 and its population had decreased by 2.6% over the previous 10-year period.
 Hillesøy Municipality included about 458 km2 of land with 164 km2 on the island of Senja, about 263 km2 on the island of Kvaløya, and about 31 km2 of smaller islands including Hillesøya and Sommarøya.
 On Senja island, Hillesøy Municipality included the larger villages of Fjordgård, Husøy, and Botnhamn.
 On Kvaløya island, it included Ersfjordbotn and Brensholmen.
 The island of Sommarøya is connected to the large island of Kvaløya by the Sommarøy Bridge.
 Most of the other islands are only accessible by boat.

-History
+General information

-The municipality of Hillesøy (originally spelled Hillesø) was established in 1855 when it was separated from the large Lenvik Municipality (or it might have been in 1871–some sources do not concur).
+The parish of Hillesøy (originally spelled Hillesø) was established as a municipality in 1855 when it was separated from the large Lenvik Municipality (or it might have been in 1871–some sources do not concur).
 The initial population of Hillesøy was around 800 people.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, Hillesøy Municipality was dissolved and its lands were divided as follows: